andrewdavey/assembly-client-dotnet/README.md

 Install dotnet core: https://www.microsoft.com/net/core

+Restore the packages `dotnet restore`

 To run the tests `dotnet test`

+If on OSX run `dotnet test -f netstandard1.1`

 Build and Release are automatically run on commits to master (and accepted Pull Requests).